Hitz325/Hitz325/README.md

 - 👋 Hi, I’m Tom!

-- 🌱 I’m currently learning Java, JavaScript, and web development.
+- 🌱 I’m currently learning Java, JavaScript, and web development in general.
 I have used Angular in the past, but enjoy using Springboot to create web apps.
 I'm always eager to learn a new way to put my apps together.
 I most recently was able to get an app I created to deploy through Heroku and was able to make it persistent with a remote database.